 Topics on this Page:

-Membership Levels for Team Members
+Permission Levels for Team Members

 Update is a good level for most users since it allows them to still add information, such as mobile tracks or clues, to the map, but prevents them from accidentally deleting data.
 They can add new maps to the team account, but will lose write access to that map when they do so.